stevendav/OWASP-SQL-Injection-Module/README.md

 We’re going to repeat most of step 3 here with one exception.
 This time, we know the user name of the account we’re trying to log in as.

-In the OWASP Juice Shop click on the Account menu and select Logout from the drop down.
+In the OWASP Juice Shop click on the Account menu and select **Logout** from the drop down.

-Go back to the Account menu, select LogIn and enter bender@juice-sh.op as the username and lowercase “a” for the password.
+Go back to the Account menu, select **LogIn** and enter `bender@juice-sh.op` as the username and lowercase `a` for the password.

-As before, do not press the Login button just yet.
+As before, do not press the **Login** button just yet.

-Go back to Burp Suite and start intercepting by clicking the Intercept is off button.
+Go back to Burp Suite and start intercepting by clicking the ***Intercept is off*** button.

-Now press the Login button in the OWASP Juice Shop.
+Now press the **Login** button in the OWASP Juice Shop.

 Notice what happens in Burp Suite.

 This time change the email to: bender@juice-sh.op'-- and press the Forward button.
-Again, we only needed to intercept that one entry, go ahead and turn intercept off by clicking on the Intercept is on button.
+Again, we only needed to intercept that one entry, go ahead and turn intercept off by clicking on the ***Intercept is on*** button.

 Question: What is the last bit of code or text starting at line 20 in Burp Suite, now that we made our edit?

-Answer:  {“email”: “bender@juice-sh.op'-- ”, “password”:”a”}
+Answer:

 Notice what happens in the OWASP Juice Shop.